-What is Early Help

-Early Help means providing extra help and support to children, young people and families as soon as problems start to emerge, using approaches that promote and strengthen resilience.
+What is Early Help Early Help means providing extra help and support to children, young people and families as soon as problems start to emerge, using approaches that promote and strengthen resilience.
 The school aims to work with families in a supportive, non-judgemental way so that trust is built up and the best possible outcomes are achieved.
-Our Early Help support falls into three broadareas:
+Our Early Help support falls into three broad areas:

-General Pastoral Care

-Most of the time children, young people and families go through life with little or no need for outside support, other than that provided by family members, friends and school.
+General Pastoral Care Most of the time children, young people and families go through life with little or no need for outside support, other than that provided by family members, friends and school.
 Our open- door policy allows parents to speak to a member of staff in person, on the telephone or via email.
 Children are able to speak to a member of staff if they have worries or concerns about themselves or their peers.
 This means that day-to-day issues that arise can be dealt with through our pastoral care system.

-Focused Pastoral Care

-From time to time children, young people and families may experience difficulties which could escalate without the appropriate support.
+Focused Pastoral Care From time to time children, young people and families may experience difficulties which could escalate without the appropriate support.
 Focused Pastoral Care is likely to involve regular meetings between parents and/or the child and the child's Section Head, if a pupil at the Junior School, or the Senor Tutor, if a pupil at the Senior School, to discuss concerns and identify ways to improve the situation.
 The school may provide parents with details of external agencies who are better placed to provide the appropriate support, for example private counselling or the Child and Adolescent Mental Health Service (CAMHS).

-Early Help Assessment

-For children, young people and families whose circumstances make them more vulnerable, or where the school requires specialist support to meet a child's needs, an Early Help Assessment may be undertaken.
-An Early Help Assessment follows the Signs of Safety and Wellbeing model and provides support through a multi-agency approach in which the school plays a key role.
+Early Help Assessment For children, young people and families whose circumstances make them more vulnerable, or where the school requires specialist support to meet a child's needs, an Early Help Assessment may be undertaken.
+An Early Help Assessment follows the Signs of Safety and Wellbeing model and provides support through a multi-agency approach.
+The school seeks to ensure that it is part of discussions with statutory safeguarding partners to agree the levels for the different types of assessment and services to be commissioned and delivered, as part of the local arrangements.
+Safeguarding partners are required to publish a local threshold document, which includes the process for the local early help assessment and the type and level of early help services to be provided.
+The DSL (and deputies) need to ensure familiarity with this document.

 The school will always involve the family in all Early Help strategies and most will only be put in place with their permission.
-However, there may be occasions when the school's safeguarding team feel that a child may be at immediate risk of significant harm and that by informing the parents/carers of the concern the child may be put at further risk.
+However, there may be occasions when the school's safeguarding team feel that Safeguarding and Child Protection Policy - v7.4 - 13/01/2025 Page | 55 a child may be at immediate risk of significant harm and that by informing the parents/carers of the concern the child may be put at further risk.
 If such a case should arise, the school will make an immediate referral to social care without the parents/carer's knowledge.